 And course – other than commodity trading ETFs – most iShares funds will generate dividends.
 This is usually paid every three months- which you can then reinvest to benefit from compound interest.

-Make no mistake about it – the best iShares ETFs UK are ideal for investing in a diversified basket of assets in a completely passive nature.
-However, with more than 380 such ETFs to choose from – knowing which one to opt for can be a challenge.
+With more than 380 such ETFs to choose from – knowing which one to opt for can be a challenge.

 The first part of the selection process is to identify which assets you are interested in gaining exposure to.